The truth about your skin

 In fact, many skin conditions are worsened by stress.
 Some examples include acne, eczema, psoriasis, rosacea, dermatitis and hives.
-In truth, fifty percent of hives are from unknown causes that relate to stress.
-And one type of hair loss, called Telogen Effluvium occurs when the body undergoes stress, whether due to illness, extreme weight loss or other significant emotional stressors.
+In truth, 50% of hives are from unknown causes that relate to stress.
+And one type of hair loss, called Telogen Effluvium, occurs when the body undergoes stress, whether due to illness, extreme weight loss or other significant emotional stressors.

-Stress can also indirectly affect your skin in terms of how it affects one’s habits, says Dr. Borowicz.
+Stress can also indirectly affect your skin in terms of how it affects your habits, says Dr. Borowicz.

 “Often, when stressed, patients may not be as good with their skin care routine, or they may forget to take their daily medications,” she explains.
 “They may touch their face more or start picking at their acne as a nervous habit or even as a coping mechanism.
 This can start a vicious cycle, with poor skin conditions leading to more stress emotionally, and more stress leading to worsening skin conditions physically – and the cycle goes on and on.”

 So what can you do?